3 great advantages in upcoming launch of iOS News Modules

 We are ready to support this journey now and moving forward.

-If you have any questions, do not hesitate to get in touch with your Visiolink contact or simply contact our Support Service: firstname.lastname@example.org.
+Please note that if you're an existing customer, your current solution won't be automatically upgraded to iOS News Modules.
+You'll be able to book the upgrade from September 1.
+Do you have any questions prior to that, do not hesitate to get in touch with your Visiolink contact or simply contact our Support Service: firstname.lastname@example.org.

 We look forward to hearing from you!